Dozens displaced after massive blaze tears through Brookline apartment building

 Thick, black smoke could also be seen rising into the air.

-“The fire extended from the right-hand side of the building up to the firewall, located in the center of the building,” Keith Flaherty Chief of Operations for the Brookline Fire Department said.
+“The fire extended from the right-hand side of the building up to the firewall, located in the center of the building,” said Keith Flaherty, Chief of Operations for the Brookline Fire Department.

-Everyone inside the building was able to self-evacuate and no injuries were reported.
+Everyone inside the building was able to get out and no injuries were reported; however, Flaherty says about 30 residents were displaced.

-The fire was knocked down by 5:30 p.m., according to a post on the Boston Fire Department’s Twitter page.

-“We’ve displaced in the order of probably 30 residents, and they’ll have to find alternate housing for tonight,” Flaherty said.

 The cause remains under investigation.